 Other allegations include:

-Some of the allegations were obviously spurious, including the August 2010 one about a Secret Service agent who performed experiments and implanted stimulators in a citizen's brain.
+Some of the allegations were obviously spurious, such as a complaint in August 2010 that a Secret Service agent had performed experiments and implanted stimulators in a citizen's brain.
+The list also included dozens of complaints about fraudulent emails that circulate widely on the Internet and appear to come from the Secret Service.

 A dozen Secret Service officers, agents and supervisors were implicated in the Colombia scandal and eight have been forced out of the agency.
 At least two employees are fighting to get their jobs back.